 - have a strong desire to succeed, and

 About the Program

-The Russell Scholars Program (RSP) at USM is comprised of approximately one-hundred dedicated students, faculty, and outside advisors closely working together through collaborative learning to achieve the students' academic goals in their degree programs.
+The Russell Scholars Program (RSP) at USM is composed of approximately 100 dedicated students and faculty closely working together through collaborative learning to achieve the students' academic goals in their degree programs.
 Fifty first-year students (freshmen) are admitted to RSP every fall and they all reside in Woodward Hall, the residence hall home of Russell Scholars.